thompsonate/natethompson.io/_posts/2019-03-23-nstableview-drag-and-drop.md

 ### Validate the Drop
 Next, implement `tableView(_:validateDrop:proposedRow:proposedDropOperation:)`.
 This is called when a drag is hovering over the table view, before it has been dropped or canceled.

 In this function, you can specify how to respond to a proposed drop operation, which can be either on or above a cell.
 In this table view, the user will be allowed to drop items between cells to insert them.
-That means we want to allow proposed `above` drops but not respond to proposed `on` drops.
+That means we want to allow proposed drops `above` but not respond to proposed drops `on`.
 ```swift
 func tableView(
     _ tableView: NSTableView,